petestmart/namefunk/README.md

 ## Built With

-This version uses React, Redux, Express, Passport, and PostgreSQL Additional Technologies listed below (see "Additional Technologies Used"), and a full list of dependencies can be found in `package.json`.
+This version uses React, Redux, Express, Passport, and PostgreSQL.
+Additional Technologies listed below (see "Additional Technologies Used"), and a full list of dependencies can be found in `package.json`.

 ## Getting Started